 Find out does detox tea make you poop here

-Sea moss is a red alga or seaweed that thrives on the Atlantic seashores of Europe, the British Isles, West Indies, and North America.
-It’s a superfood that you can apply topically and/or consume orally to gain its health benefits.
+Sea moss is a red alga or seaweed that thrives on the Atlantic seashores of Europe, the British Isles, the West Indies, and North America.
+Apply topically and/or consume orally to gain its health benefits.
 Sea moss is used in several skincare products because of its skin-rejuvenating properties.
 Furthermore, it’s an excellent substitute for gelatin or other thickening agents.

 The common names of sea moss are:

 - Irish moss

 Low in calories with no cholesterol, sea moss is full of carbs, essential fatty acids, protein, vitamins, calcium, and iron, just to name a few.
 Furthermore, it’s loaded with antioxidants, anti-inflammatory, and anti-viral characteristics.